- What is a House in Multiple Occupation (HMO)?

 - Managed by a registered social landlord or public body

-If you are not sure if you need a licence, download our frequently asked questions or contact us for advice.
+If you are not sure if you require a licence, contact us for advice.

 Why do I need a licence?